jtara1/MiscScripts/README.md

 `GetMediaFiles/get_media_files.py` returns information about media files (images, audio, video) in a given directory (like a wrapper for pymediainfo).

+`HTML/blk-bg.html` is a simple HTML file with a black background that I use on my 2nd monitor so I don't have this glaring bright white thing to my side.

 `MediaToVideo/m2v.py` takes all images from a folder and renders them into a video.

+ `Startup/win_start_bash.bat` is a script that I have a windows task start after login to start powershell and cd into my projects directory.

 `add_file_extensions.py` concatenates the user-given extension to each file in the given folder.
 Useful for when there's lots of media files made on linux